Dr. Betts is affiliated with the following programs:

 Betts, K., & Sikorski, B. (2008).
 Financial bottom line: Estimating the cost of turnover and attrition for online faculty and adjunct.
 Online Journal of Distance Learning Administration, 11(1).

 Kristen Betts is a Clinical Professor in the EdD Program in Educational Leadership & Management in the School of Education at Drexel University.
 Dr. Betts has over20 years of experience in higher education serving in key leadership positions within private, public, and for-profit institutions as a program director, Senior Director for e-Learning, (90+ online and blended programs), Director of Online & Blended Learning, and Chief Academic Officer.
 She has also served as a Trustee at The George Washington University.
-Dr. Betts is currently serving as a national faculty member with the Urban Special Education Leaders for Tomorrow (USELT) Project, which is a collaborative grant initiative with Drexel University's School of Education, four partner schools, the National Urban Special Education Leadership Initiative (NUSELI), and national and international special education leaders.
+Dr. Betts served as the national faculty advisor with the Urban Special Education Leaders for Tomorrow (USELT) Project, which is a collaborative grant initiative with Drexel University's School of Education, four partner schools, the National Urban Special Education Leadership Initiative (NUSELI), and national and international special education leaders.
 Dr. Betts’ expertise is in higher education, online and blended learning, curriculum and instructional design, strategic planning, and evaluation.
 Her research focus is on online and blended learning, Online Human Touch/high touch, Brain-Targeted Teaching, 21st century skills, workforce/career development, student/faculty retention, eAdvising, eStudent Affairs, accessibility, faculty development and Mind, Brain, and Education Science.
-Dr. Betts is a peer evaluator with Middle States Commission on Higher Education, a Quality Matters certified peer reviewer, and an instructor for the Online Learning Consortium Advanced Certificate program.
+Dr. Betts is a peer evaluator with Middle States Commission on Higher Education, grants review with the Hong Kong Grants Council, and an instructor for the Online Learning Consortium Advanced Certificate program.
 Dr. Betts has received distinguished national awards for her work in higher education and online learning.
 Dr. Betts has also been a keynote speaker at conferences and government-supported events in Sweden, South Korea, Canada, and across the United States.